0xcronos/0xCronos/README.md

 - 🔐 I have knowledge in cybersecurity, web security and penetration testing.
 - 🎓 I love learning new things.
 - 🐱 I love cats.
+- 🌐 You can see some of my projects on [my portfolio](https://dmcoder.dev/).

 ### Portfolio